reiver/golang-guide/README.md

 # For Beginners

-I learned Go after I had been already programming for around a couple decades.
+I learned Go after I had been already programming for more than a couple decades.

 I think it is a good programming language to learn for both beginners and the experienced.